hyperledger/fabric-sdk-node/docs/tutorials/event-checkpointer.md

 const gateway = new Gateway()
 await gateway.connect(connectionProfile, connectOptions);
 ```
+`Note:` When using the filesystem checkpointer, use absolute paths rather than relative paths

 Configuring a listener to be checkpointed required two properties:
 1. `replay : boolean` - Tells the listener to record a checkpoint.
 Required if checkpointing is desired